jrbtaylor/conditional-pixelcnn/docs/_index.md

 #### PixelCNNs vs GANs

-PixelCNNs and GANs are the two (current) flavors of deep learning models for generating images.
+PixelCNNs and GANs are currently the two flavors of deep learning models for generating images.
-Recently GANs are receiving a lot of attention, but in many ways I find their popularity unwarranted.
+GANs are receiving a lot of attention recently, but in many ways I find their popularity unwarranted.

-It's unclear what objective GANs are actually trying to optimize and the minimum of the training objective (fooling the discriminator) would result in the generator recreating all the training images.
+It's unclear what objective GANs are actually trying to optimize and the minimum of the training objective (i.e. fooling the discriminator) would result in the generator recreating all the training images.
 This is reflected in the notorious difficulty of training GANs.
 The idea of pitting two nets against each other to produce training signals is interesting and has produced many good papers (notably cycleGAN) but I remain unconvinced that they'll be useful for much beyond making flashy posts on social media.

-On the other hand, PixelCNNs have a probabilistic underpinning.
+On the other hand, PixelCNNs have a nice probabilistic underpinning.
-This allows them to not only generate images by sampling the distribution (left-to-right, top-to-bottom, following their autoregressive definition), but also means they can be used for other tasks as an auxiliary/pre-screening network to detect out-of-domain or adversarial examples (especially if the main network has attention: the PixelCNN error can be weighted per-pixel by importantance to the main model).
+This allows them to not only generate images by sampling the distribution (left-to-right, top-to-bottom, following their autoregressive definition), but also means they can be used for other tasks.
+For example: as a pre-screening network to detect out-of-domain or adversarial examples; for detecting outliers in a training set; or estimating uncertainty at test.
-Going one step further, it may also be possible to estimate uncertainty for new examples with a PixelCNN trained on the same distribution as the main network.
-I'll cover some of these extensions more in a later post.
+I'll cover some of these extensions more in my next post.

 I'd be interested in hearing if anyone has tried combining PixelCNNs and GANs.
-Perhaps the PixelCNN can be used as a prior or a final stage of the decoder (conditioned on some higher-level learned representation) to avoid some of the training difficulties with GANs.
+Perhaps the PixelCNN can be used as a prior or as a final stage of the decoder (conditioned on some higher-level learned representation) to avoid some of the training difficulties with GANs.